Obala Isa-bega Ishakovića

 An electric tram line was installed on this street back in 1895, making Sarajevo one of the first cities in the region to have such a means of transportation.

-The street dates back to the end of the 19th century, when the right bank of the Miljacka River was regulated.
-At that time it was called Appel Quay, after Johann von Appel, a baron and government administrator.
+The street was laid out at the end of the 19th century when the Miljacka River was being regulated and it was initially called Appel Quay, after Baron Johann von Appel, then National Government Administrator.